nayanatharav/nayanatharav/README.md

 - Worked with **RNA-Seq datasets**
 - Performed transcriptomics analysis related to pediatric neoplasms
 - Worked with computational approaches for biological data analysis

+### CRISPR & gRNA Design
+**Major Academic Project**

+Worked on **gRNA design for CRISPR-based repair of an SRD5A3 mutation**, exploring computational approaches for targeted genome editing.

 ## 🧬 Research & Project Interests